trailblazer/trailblazer.github.io/gems/operation/2.0/index.md

 </code>
 </pre>
       <p>
-        Steps added with <code>consider</code> will deviate to the left track, if their return value is falsey.
+        Steps will deviate to the left track if their return value is falsey.

       </p>
     </div>